iunera/druid-mcp-server/README.md

      -jar target/druid-mcp-server-1.0.0.jar
 ```

-#### Legacy SSE Transport (Default)
+#### Legacy SSE Transport (Deprecated)
-Still supported for backwards compatibility kept as Default.
-Will be deprecated in the next version.
+Still supported for backwards compatibility.
+It is no longer the default and may be removed in a future version.

 ```bash
 java -jar target/druid-mcp-server-1.0.0.jar